PrasadPardeshi20/medical-question-answering-chatbot/README.md

   streamlit run UI.py
   #This will open a browser window with the chatbot interface.

-✨ Example Usage
-You can ask questions like:
-  1) What is leukemia?
-  2)How is diabetes treated?
-  3)What are symptoms of asthma?

-🙌 Credits
-  Dataset: MedQuAD - NLM/NIH
-  Developed as part of a Data Science Internship Task

 🛠️ How to Run the Medical Q&A Chatbot:
 # Step 1: Clone the repository